box/box-typescript-sdk-gen/docs/legalHoldPolicyAssignments.md

 ### Arguments

 - legalHoldPolicyAssignmentId `string`
-  - The ID of the legal hold policy assignment
+  - The ID of the legal hold policy assignment Example: "753465"
-  - Used as `legal_hold_policy_assignment_id` in path `path` of the API call
 - headers `GetLegalHoldPolicyAssignmentByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getLegalHoldPolicyAssignmentById method

 ### Returns